 “My history with Athletic Business magazine and the conference reaches back to the first years in Chicago at the Marriott.
 I was introduced to the magazine in ’82 by a faculty colleague who excitedly said, ‘Look at this, Diane, have you seen it?
 It’s FREE and it’s REALLY good, but don’t be put off by the title, it has EVERYTHING!’
 Well, I did look at the magazine and it was great, so great in fact that my colleague and I decided to write an article and submit it.
 (Yes, it was published.)
 “From that point forward my participation in all things ABC snowballed.
 The conference and trade show in Chicago seemed huge compared to anything else I had experienced professionally at that time.
 Sessions were amazing — and still are — and the high level of professionalism exhibited by everyone was refreshing.
 I recall thinking and feeling like I had found my people and my professional tribe.” — Diane Dahlmann, executive director, University of Missouri Recreation

 Moving Forward, Looking Back

 Throughout 2017, we'll be featuring a different article each week from our archives, recalling some of the most-read articles and most-impactful coverage of the industries we serve.
-Check back each week for a new article!
+Check out our e-newsletter on Throwback Thursdays to get the latest!

 From the April Issue: Synthetic Turf Through the Years